Happy New Year and welcome to the Sapphic Book Bingo 2024!

 The rules of the Sapphic Book Bingo

-- The goal is to fill out the entire bingo card by reading one book for each square.
-If reading 25 sapphic books in 2023 sounds too ambitious, you can also aim for completing just one line (horizontal, vertical, or diagonal) of the bingo card (5 books).
+- The aim is to complete the entire bingo card by reading one book for each square.
+If tackling 25 sapphic books in 2024 seems a bit much, consider aiming for just one line (horizontal, vertical, or diagonal) of the bingo card, which requires reading 5 sapphic books.

-- Below, you’ll find two bingo cards to choose from: a regular bingo card with 25 squares and a Book Unicorn card with 12 harder-to-find categories.
-You can pick the regular card or the Book Unicorn card or try to complete both—totally up to you.
+- Two bingo cards are available for you to choose from: a regular 25-square card and a Hidden Gems card featuring 12 harder-to-find categories.
+You can opt for the regular card, the Hidden Gems card, or challenge yourself by completing both—it’s entirely up to you.

-- Each book needs to have at least one sapphic main character (see above for the definition of sapphic).
+- Each book you choose must feature at least one sapphic main character (see the definition of sapphic above).

-- Each book may be used only onceper card, even if it fits several different squares.
-(Exception: If you read the same book twice in 2023, you can use it for two different squares).
+- Each book can only be used once per card, even if it fits several different squares.
+Exception: If you read the same book twice in 2024, you can use it for two different squares.

-- I’ll post book recommendations for a different square on my blog every Thursday.
-You can either pick a book from my recommended reading lists or choose any other sapphic book that fits the square.
+- I’ll post book recommendations for a different square on my blog three to four times a month.
+You’re free to select a book from these lists or pick any other sapphic book that fits the category.
+If you want to get each recommended-books list sent to your inbox, you can sign up for my blog here.

-- Only books you started and finished in 2023 count.
+- Only books started and finished in 2024 will count towards the challenge.

 - Books can be any format—ebook, paperback, or audiobook.

 - Books can be any language.
-In fact, there’s a German version of the reading challenge too.
+In fact, there’s even a German version of the reading challenge.

-- Not all books you read for the Sapphic Book Bingo need to be new-to-you.
-Re-reads of books you’ve previously read count too.
+- Not every book you read for the Sapphic Book Bingo needs to be new-to-you.
+Re-reads of books you’ve previously enjoyed count too.

-- If you are a voracious reader who reads hundreds of books a year, feel free to send in several bingo cards.
-You’ll get one entry into the giveaway for each card.
+- If you are a voracious reader who reads more than 25 sapphic books a year, feel free to send in several bingo cards.
+You’ll get one entry into the giveaway for each completed card.

 The real prize, of course, is discovering a lot of awesome books and new favorite authors.